How to Build the Most Effective Lead Magnet for Agency

 - How you design your lead magnet can be just as important as the offering you create:

 A dedicated landing page with the right layout and design elements is critical in capturing the audience’s attention.
 Catchy headlines and large, bold call-to-action buttons make your offering more likely to be digested and clicked on.

 - The most critical element in your lead magnet is the lead capture form:

-built to get someone to share their details.
-People are both, hesitant to share their details for fear of spam, and not interested in wasting their time if you ask them too many questions.
+Built to get someone to share their details.
+People are both hesitant to share their details for fear of spam, and not interested in wasting their time if you ask them too many questions.
 This is why you must make your move quickly.
-Your form should be as short as possible, capturing no more than three fields to minimize the effort someone will have to go through in getting to your offer.
+Your form should be as short as possible, capturing no more than three fields to minimise the effort someone will have to go through in getting to your offer.
 Sometimes, just asking for an email will be more than enough for you and cost the visitor only a few seconds.

 Depending on the persona of your buyer, choose which format of the lead magnet works the best.
 Here are some examples of high value lead magnets.

 Use webinars to educate your listeners as well as establish your authority on a subject.

 These are an in-depth form of consultation wherein you perform research on your prospect’s business and provide them with a customised report on how well they are doing and what can be improved.

 - Email course:

 Offer a mini 3-day course to warm up your prospects by engaging them repeatedly over the next couple of days once they have given their contact information to you.